 What I changed was my attitude and my outlook…I examined my own mind first, learning where my weaknesses were and what I could do to turn them into strengths.

 I won’t sugar-coat it.
 It’s a messy balancing act at first, because nothing comes easy upon the first try.
 But, I learnt to adapt to my environment—and no, this doesn’t mean changing how I thought or approached things (see the procrastination example above); what I changed was my attitude and my outlook.
 I suffer from ADHD, so how I adapted was I examined my own mind first, learning where my weaknesses were and what I could do to turn them into strengths.

 I managed my way through a program that was rumored to be a life-ruiner.
 I just didn’t allow it to ruin my life.
 I figured out, with a little help from my friends and family, how to manage the IB course load, a part-time job, and two extracurricular activities.
 My mom hounded me on my homework until it became a habit to double check my assignments three times a night.
 My boyfriend had conversations with me to help me stay on track.
 My extra-curricular activities worked with my work schedule and my work vice versa.
 But, I had to maintain the position of main communicator to everyone and take the initiative.

 So, it isn’t about whether the IB is “hard,” it’s about whether the student can adapt.
 You don’t have to change your thinking, just how you adjust your clock.

 Ocie Marie Grimsley graduated from Clarke County High School with the IB diploma in 2015.
-Currently pursuing a BA in Global Affairs at George Mason University, she continues her passion for learning and hopes to encourage others to break the mold and redraw the boundaries by thinking outside the box.
+Currently pursuing a BA in English at George Mason University, she continues her passion for learning and hopes to encourage others to break the mold and redraw the boundaries by thinking outside the box.